Submitting a Tender (Bid) to PEI Government

 - Items in a tender may be considered separately and may be distributed to more than one bidder.

-- Once tenders are awarded, winning bidders are posted at Closed Tenders and Awards.
+- Once tenders are awarded, winning bidders are posted on the Tenders web page.

 What if I want to change information in my tender after I submit it?